AryanGautam86/Startup-Investment-Trend-Analyzer-/README.md

 - Reading and processing input data
 - Training a classification/regression model using `scikit-learn`
 - Evaluating model performance
-- Storing results in both MongoDB and SQLite
+- Storing results in both MongoDB
 - Saving models with `joblib` for future inference

 <b>#Features